 Students gave incredibly positive feedback about Labster after using the two cases.
-They agreed that they learned something new about biotech, would recommend Labster to other students, and would want to do more cases.
-For example, one student remarked, “Very fun and informative.
+They agreed that they learned something new about biotech, that they would recommend Labster to other students, and that they would want to do more cases.
+For example, one student remarked that the simulations were “very fun and informative.
 Much more fun than a real lab.
 Labster is awesome.”

-Quite a few also named Labster as their favorite lab of the semester, like this student said: “the most memorable labs for me were the virtual labs.
-I liked these because it simulated a real lab, which is great since we obviously can’t have class in a traditional lab.
+Quite a few also named Labster as their favorite lab of the semester, for example, one student said: “the most memorable labs for me were the virtual labs.
+I liked these because it simulated a real lab, which is great, since we obviously can’t have class in a traditional lab.
 I also enjoyed these because I felt I had more freedom to take risks, and try more than I could in a more traditional lab.
 Because I could just erase my work and start over, I was able to try a lot more than I could with limited materials, and thus learn more about the topic being covered.”

 We continue to work with Failor and her students with our newest cases in Labster 2.0, such as the Crime Scene Investigation lab, Animal Genetics lab and Enzyme Kinetics lab, and we value their great input and feedback.
 It’s a win-win!